 A latte contains a higher proportion of milk, and is usually a larger serving size than a cappuccino.
 For this reason, you may prefer using a lower fat milk such as 2 percent or 1 percent just to keep the calories in check.
 A 20-ounce latte is not a reasonable serving size for anyone on a regular basis, but if you do drink very large lattes it’s best to use skim milk.
 Low-fat milk has the advantage of producing more foam, even if the taste is not as rich.

 Espresso is generally served black, but can also be served macchiato or con panna.
+Only having the top notch espresso doesn’t makes a good cup of Joe.
 A traditional macchiato is a shot of espresso topped with foam and sometimes a small amount of steamed whole milk added as well.
 The more decadent espresso con panna is an espresso shot topped with a dollop of whipped cream.

 Most milk consumed in America comes from cows, with goat milk as a distant second.
 Some people prefer the flavor of goat milk and find it easier to digest due to its lower lactose content and different protein structure.
 In Britain, some baristas are starting to get excited about camel milk, but this product hasn’t made inroads into the North American market yet.

 If you’re a vegan or are unable to drink dairy milk, there are alternatives available.
 The most common non-dairy milks are soy, rice, almond and coconut.
 Out of these options, coconut milk will give you the richest flavor, with almond milk as a close second.
 None of these milks foam up as well as dairy milk when steamed, but they still produce a very pleasant tasting drink.

 Whatever kind of coffee you’re making at home, with a little knowledge and experimentation you can find the right milk to complement your brew perfectly.